 In order to study the learning outcome, we adopt a pretest and posttest experimental design [30] and asked participants to provide answers to the Artifact Information Test (AIT).
-By comparing participants’ responses in the pretest and posttest, it allows us to determine how well can each interaction interface improve participants’ understanding of the cultural artifacts.
+By comparing participants’ responses in the pretest and posttest, it allows us to determine how well each interaction interface can improve participants’ understanding of the cultural artifacts.
 Specifically, our design of the AIT allows us to measure users’ learning of cultural artifacts from six dimensions, including history, location, material, size, feature and description.
 Table X provides an example question for each dimension.
 The full list of AIT questions can be found in Appendix X. We used multiple choice questions in the test.
 Each question has one correct answer, three distractors, and an “I don’t know” option.
 We prepared 3 questions for each object, resulting in 12 questions for each condition and 36 questions in total.